danieldhats7/Data_engineer_challenge/README.md

 $ pip install -r requirements.txt
 ```
 ## Challenge 1
-To get the activities answers in the terminal, we need to move to the challenge_1 folder and run the following command to get the activity answers (activity 6 answer by default)
+To get the activities answers in the terminal, you need to move to the challenge_1 folder and run the following command to get the activity answers (activity 6 answer by default)
 ```
 $ cd challenge_1
 $ python main.py
 ```
-And if we want to get the response of some specific activity (2,3,4,5 or 6) then we execute
+And if you want to get the response of some specific activity (2,3,4,5 or 6) then execute
 ```
 $ python main.py --activity {number}
 ```